eestabaya/PCPT/README.md

 # PCPT
-Website for UCSD CSE 110 Team "PC Price Tracker".
-Do note there are some issues found but have not been specified in the Google Form README as they were found extremely late.
+Website for UCSD CSE 110 Team "PC Price Tracker" for Fall Quarter 2020.
+This project is considered archived as it has already served its purpose as a project for the Fall 2020 quarter.

 ## Known Issues
 - Filter buttons have improper behavior.